System Design Space

 Contracts should be verifiable

-Typing and strict interfaces reduce integration risk in systems spanning multiple teams and service boundaries.
+Static typing, strict interfaces, and schemas reduce integration risk in systems that span many teams and service boundaries.

-The earlier teams detect issues, the lower the change cost and the more stable the resulting production behavior.
+The earlier teams see a problem, the cheaper the fix and the more stable the production behavior.
+That makes developer experience an architectural factor.

 How to apply these interview ideas today